Joint MRC Clinical Research Training Fellowships

 Applications to the CRTF schemes below are open to registered healthcare professionals, including but not limited to GPs, pharmacists and allied healthcare professionals.
 The awards are managed by the MRC.

-For specific details on the fellowship opportunities available, please click on the links below.
-For information on how to apply, click here.
+For specific details on the fellowship opportunities available, please see below.
+Find information on how to apply.

-To be eligible for predoctoral clinical research training fellowship funding you must:
+To be eligible for the professional doctorate clinical research training fellowship funding you must:

 • Be planning to undertake a PhD or similar higher research degree